 At the end of the class, you'll be able to hold effective meetings with building architects, maximize your time on set, and pare down your gear to just the essentials that fit in one backpack.
 Not only that, he'll teach you how the cost sharing price model works so you can implement it in your professional photography business.

-Meet Tony Roslund and receive a training series overview, covering a high level view of what you will learn throughout the tutorial on Commercial Architecture Photography
+Meet Tony Roslund and receive a training series overview, covering a high level view of what you will learn throughout this architectural photography course.

 Body & Lenses (5:29)